 Club Point’s relationship with the Stanford has evolved over six months and actually came about quite casually, when Santiago Pampuro (the company’s other co-founder) met a professor from the university in the Palermo Valley retinue in New York.

 In a nutshell, the committee recognized that the e-commerce models they were seeing at the time – coupon and buying clubs and the like – were apparently spending indiscriminately (an issue exemplified by Groupon).
 Club Point, on the other hand, did not follow such a sloppy model.
-It possesses an efficient structure set up with a BI platform, allowing for the search of brands and sending of newsletters with products based on purchase behavior.
+It possesses an efficient is structure set up with a BI platform, allowing for the search of brands and sending of newsletters with products based on purchase behavior.

 Following this chance encounter, Club Point’s relationship with the Stanford program began and has flourished since.
 Skype meetings and question-and-answer sessions are set up regularly with students and teachers, the focus of examination being the company’s management of ever-changing environments and its scalability despite limited resources.